-To apply for federal financial aid for Fall/Winter, complete and submit a Free Application for Federal Student Aid (FAFSA) between October 1 and April 30th.
-Although you may submit the FAFSA later (by April 30), early application is strongly advised and ensures you will be considered for all aid for which you are eligible.
+To apply for federal financial aid for Fall/Winter, complete and submit a Free Application for Federal Student Aid (FAFSA) between October 1 and March 31.
+Although you may submit the FAFSA later, early application is strongly advised and ensures you will be considered for all aid for which you are eligible.
 Be sure to list the University of Michigan-Ann Arbor (Federal School Code number 002325).
 Since the 3-Year M.Arch.
-Degree begins in summer 2017, 3-Year M.Arch.
-Applicants should complete FAFSAs for both the 2016-2017 and 2017-2018 academic years.

 Taubman College also gives the Office of Financial Aid a block of funds to distribute to students based on financial need.
 These awards are called Architecture Graduate Grants.
 Admitted students receive information regarding their financial aid package a week or so after admission, through Wolverine Access.